-E4 refers to the role descriptions that we have adopted: all Committee members must be familiar with the terms of their role description and, for office bearers, there will be more than one.
-In practice, this principle seeks to ensure that relationships are professional: amicable and constructive with respect for the boundaries between the strategic role of the Committee member and the operational responsibilities of senior staff.
+E4 refers to the role descriptions that we have adopted: all Management Committee members must be familiar with the terms of their role description and, for office bearers, there will be more than one.
+In practice, this principle seeks to ensure that relationships are professional, amicable and constructive with respect for the boundaries between the strategic role of the Management Committee member and the operational responsibilities of senior staff.

-E5 complements A4 and is a specific commitment to uphold our Equality and Diversity and Whistleblowing policies: this reflects the regulatory requirement for us to have a whistleblowing policy and the Regulatory Standard that requires 'clear procedures for employees and governing body members to raise concerns or whistleblow if they believe that there has been fraud, corruption or other wrongdoing within the RSL'16
+E5 complements A4 and is a specific commitment to uphold our Equality, Diversity, Inclusion and Human Rights policies.
+It reflects our statutory and regulatory duties to uphold and promote equalities and human rights and to ensure that our policies and practices are informed by our understanding of our tenants' needs and expectations.
+E6 is a commitment to uphold our Whistleblowing and acceptable use policies.
+This reflects the regulatory requirement for us to have a whistleblowing policy and the Regulatory Standard that requires 'clear procedures for employees and governing body members to raise concerns or whistleblow if they believe that there has been fraud, corruption or other wrongdoing within the RSL.^{'14}

-E6 and E7 relate to confidentiality and the importance of maintaining it.
-This applies to the content of reports, discussions at Committee meetings and all other business that you have access to in your role as a Committee member.
-Upholding this principle requires you not to discuss anything that is identified as being confidential with anyone who is not entitled to the information; it also means making sure that any papers are stored securely (e.g. by means of passwords on laptops or other devices, in a locked drawer) and that on-line discussions can't be overheard (e.g. if attending a virtual meeting).
+E7 and E8 relate to confidentiality and the importance of maintaining it.
+This applies to the content of reports, discussions at Management Committee and committee meetings and all other business that you have access to in your role as a Management Committee member.
+Upholding this principle requires you not to discuss anything that is identified as being confidential with anyone who is not entitled to the information.
+It also means making sure that any documents are stored securely (e.g. by means of passwords on laptops or other devices, in a locked drawer) and that on-line discussions and your contribution to them cannot be overheard (e.g. if attending a virtual meeting).
 In applying this principle, you must also be mindful of our duties in respect of safeguarding personal information i.e. anything from which an individual can be identified.